ASalad42/Monitoring-and-Alert-Management/README.md

 - Application Load Balancer distributes the traffic between EC2 instances so that no one instance gets overwhelmed
 - Autoscaling will automatically adjust the amount of computational resources based on the server load
 - Highly Available & Scalable
+- note: Vpc > subnet for private and public + gateways